-All records except in Regional events or competing in a Regional team must be applied for on the official claim form or obtainable from the records officer.
+All records except in Regional events or competing in a Regional team must be applied for on the official claim form.
 Application shall be made within 28 days of the performance.

 Applications are not necessary for records set at Regional events or when competing in a Regional Team but a reminder may avoid a record being overlooked.